dojo/docs/dijit-a11y-req.rst

 See the following resources for more details on ARIA

-  +`A recorded demo of using the Dijit Demo Mail app with a screen reader +`W3C Protocols and Formats Working Group Page (the group developing the ARIA spec) +`ARIA: Accessible Rich Internet Applicationsin the Mozilla Developer Center +`Various Presentations on Dojo and ARIA
+  +`A recorded demo of using the Dijit Demo Mail app with a screen reader <http://weba11y.com/demos/DojoMailDemo/lib/playback.html>`_
+  +`W3C Protocols and Formats Working Group Page <http://www.w3.org/WAI/PF/>`_ (the group developing the ARIA spec) +`ARIA: Accessible Rich Internet Applications <http://developer.mozilla.org/en/Accessible_DHTML>`_ in the Mozilla Developer Center
+  +`Various Presentations on Dojo and ARIA <http://www.weba11y.com/Presentations/presentations.html>`_